carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 we should allow out-of-line impl definitions either in the library that defines the interface (`Vector`) or in the library that defines the type (`Point`).

-In either case, the impl block defines a
+In either case, the impl definition defines a
 [facet type](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/terminology.md#invoking-interface-methods):
 `Point as Vector`.
 While the API of `Point` includes the two fields `x` and `y`, the API of `Point as Vector` _only_ has the `Add` and `Scale` methods of the